The House That Dripped Blood: Production

-Freddie Francis was wanted for the director's chair but he had prior commitments to a film in Hollywood, California that ultimately fell through.
+Freddie Francis was sought for the director's chair but he had prior commitments to a film in Hollywood, which ultimately fell through.

 Originally, director Peter Duffell wanted to have the title Death and the Maiden as he used Franz Schubert's composition of the same title in the film.
 Producer Milton Subotsky insisted on The House That Dripped Blood, telling Duffell "We're in the marketplace, we have to use that title".
 Not one drop of blood appears in the actual film.

 When Peter Duffell was engaged the participation of actors Lee, Cushing and Pitt had already been decided by the producers.
 All other actors were cast by Duffell.

-Jon Pertwee later claimed that the film was "meant to be a comedy-horror film and was initially filmed in that way.
-According to Pertwee during the production "the producer came in, took one look at what we are doing and went raving mad" insisting it was to be a horror film and not a comedy.
+Jon Pertwee later wrote in his memoir that the film was meant to be a comedy-horror film and was initially filmed in that way.
+According to Pertwee, during the production "the producer came in, took one look at what we are doing and went raving mad", insisting it was to be a horror film and not a comedy.
 This meant a change of tone, but the material which had already been filmed remained, resulting in the film dipping in quality and edits to remove comedy elements from Pertwee's sequences.
 Pertwee also admitted that he intentionally based his character, the horror actor Paul Henderson, on his co-star and friend Christopher Lee.
 During the production Lee realised that Pertwee was basing his performance on an actor, but did not know it was based on him.
-A scene where Jon's character talks about favourite roles, he says that he prefers Bela Lugosi's Dracula rather than the chap who plays him nowadays (meaning Christopher Lee in the Hammer Films genre).
+In a scene in which Henderson talks about favourite roles, he says that he prefers Bela Lugosi's Dracula rather than the chap who plays him nowadays (meaning Lee in several Hammer Films).